-woman pouring tea japanese tea ceremony
+Asian woman pouring tea during a tea ceremony

 Before I became a dentist, I was a mechanical engineer for Tenneco Automotive, which meant I got to travel to our location in Japan.
 While the highlight for me was definitely the Kobe steak I had for dinner with some clients, one of the more interesting things I observed was the ritual involved when it comes to something as 'simple' and routine as making tea.
 Let me add that my wife is English, and she insists that she knows the "proper" way to make a cuppa.